 He is here shown on horseback on a rocky crag overhanging the sea, contemplating a pine tree laden with snow, and seagulls floating on the water, while the snow falls silently down.
 Behind his horse stands an attendant.

-SHOKOKU TAKIMEGURI, "The Waterfalls of Various Provinces" (literally "Going the Round of the Waterfalls of the Country"), a series of eight, full-size, upright views, published about 1827 by YEIJUDO ; rare.
+of the Country), a series of eight, full-size, upright views, published about 1827 by YEIJUDO ; rare.

 No.2.
 The Ono Fall on the Kisokaido.
 Five coolies on a small wooden bridge stand admiring the fall as it plunges sheer down into a stream which foams away beneath them; beyond the bridge is a small shrine on an overhanging rock and, above, a crag towers up through the mist.

 pure water) Fall at the Kwannon Shrine at Sakanoshita, Tokaido; a narrow

 stream down a hill-side.
 In front, partly screening the fall, rises a cliff; tea-houses below and steep steps

 leading to the shrine above towards which two men are mounting, while a third is already praying before it.